anotw/yamlcrypt/README.md

 public key allowing developers to define new variables, while using the private key only where the values are used.

+> Please beware that current config file format would allow to defined multiple recipients for a rule
+> this is not currently supported.

 ## Usage

 ### Config file

+Because `yamlcrypt` uses `age` asymmetric encryption, the private keys are not needed in the config file for the encryption scenarios.

+For the decryption scenarios, the private key do not need to be present in the config file.
+The key can be provided though a separate config file or and env variable.

+The below sections describe the different supported options.

 #### All values in the config